A Free Stochastic Partial Differential Equation: A general Stochastic differential equation with unbounded coefficients

-Using equation (\ref{basic}) and orthogonality and then assumption c we deduce :
+Using equation (\ref{basic}) and orthogonality and then assumption $c.1$ we deduce :

 Note this second inequality works for $\epsilon=0$ as soon as we have a solution in this case.
-We can use Gronwall's lemma (e.g. Th 0 in \cite{Wil}) on this second inequality.
-It proves the first inequality of the theorem (for $X^{\epsilon}$ as $X$).
-Combining this with the first inequality, we get after integration the second inequality in part (i), showing that $X^{\epsilon}$ is bounded in $\B_{2,\phi\delta}^{a}$.
+We can use Gronwall's lemma on this second inequality.
+It proves the first inequality of the theorem (for $X^{\epsilon}$ instead of $X$).
+Combining this with the first inequality, we get, after integration, the second inequality in part (i), showing that $X^{\epsilon}$ is bounded in $\B_{2,\phi\delta}^{a}$.

-Modulo extraction, we get a *-weak limit in $\B_{2,\phi\delta}^{a}([0,T])$ by compacity.
+Modulo extraction, we get a *-weak limit in $\B_{2,\phi\delta}^{a}([0,T])$ by compactness.
 As a consequence, since $\gamma$ is a linear continuous map as recalled in the part on stochastic convolution, $\gamma(X^{\epsilon})$ (or at least the image of the previous extraction) converges in $L^{2}([0,T],L^{2}(M))$ weakly.
 Since $\phi_{t}(X_{0})$ is a constant in this space we can take the limit and verify the equation in this space, thus a.e., we especially get an ultramild solution.
 Since we deduce any such *-weak limit point is also an ultraweak solution (since $X^{\epsilon}$ is a mild thus weak thus ultraweak solution of the $\epsilon$ variant) we get *-weak convergence from uniqueness proved in step 0.

 Moreover, taking $\xi\in L^{2}(M)$, with, say, the projection of $\xi$ on the space of stochastic integrals given by $\int_{0}^{T}\eta_{s}\#dS_{s}$, let us prove that $\langle\xi, X_{t}^{\epsilon}\rangle$ is an equicontinuous and uniformly bounded family (for $\epsilon\in (0,1]$) on [0,T].
 From what we obtained above, only equicontinuity need to be proved, but (for $t\leq \tau$) we have (using the equation for $X_{\tau}^{\epsilon}$ and Cauchy-Schwarz):